ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Method

-\textbf{Knowledge base construction for scarce categories.} To handle low-sample emotional expressions, we construct a scarce emotion knowledge base $\mathcal{K}$, where each record contains an AU set, an emotion label, and its corresponding natural language description:

-where $A_i$ denotes the AU combination, $c_i$ represents the emotion category and $d_i$ is a language description template corresponding to the AU configuration.
-Each AU can also be assigned an intensity scalar $r_{ij} \in [0,1]$.
-The knowledge base primarily covers scarce categories and key AU combinations, constructed based on facial action coding units (FACS) literature \cite{ekman1978facial} and the scarce dataset $D_s$.
+\textbf{Knowledge Base Construction for Scarce Categories.} To address data scarcity, we construct a specialized knowledge base $\mathcal{K} = \{(A_i, c_i, d_i)\}_{i=1}^{N}$, where each entry pairs an Action Unit (AU) set $A_i$ and its intensity scalars $r_{ij} \in [0,1]$ with an emotion label $c_i$ and a natural language description template $d_i$.
+Built upon Facial Action Coding System (FACS) literature \cite{ekman1978facial} and the scarce subset $D_s$, $\mathcal{K}$ focuses primarily on tail emotion categories and key AU combinations.

-\textbf{AU retrieval and prompt generation.} Given an emotion label $e_t$ and an identity image $I$, we first retrieve entries of the target emotion from the scarce knowledge base $\mathcal{K}$ and randomly sample $k$ candidate AU-description pairs.
-Each candidate is then adjusted according to the AU intensity vector $r$, producing intensity-aware descriptions:
+\textbf{AU Retrieval and Prompt Generation.} Given an emotion label $e_t$ and an identity image $I$, we retrieve target emotion entries from the scarce knowledge base $\mathcal{K}$ and randomly sample $k$ candidate AU-description pairs.
+Each candidate is adjusted by the AU intensity vector $r$ to produce intensity-aware descriptions: {

-where $\text{modifier}(r)$ injects intensity-related adverbs.
-Finally, the identity image, emotion label, and AU descriptions are fused to generate the prompt using vision-language model $\Phi_{VL}$.
+} where $\text{modifier}(r)$ injects intensity-related adverbs.
+Finally, the identity image, emotion label, and adjusted AU descriptions are fused via a vision-language model $\Phi_{\text{VL}}$ to generate the prompt.

-For each identity reference image, we repeat the above process to generate prompts for each scarce categories.
-We then integrate the sentences $F_{AU}$ and removed the AU tags to enable the model to function.
-The set of these prompts is defined as $X_T$.